-KT, also known as Korea Telecom, is a publicly owned company headquartered in South Korea.
-Founded in 1981, the company employs approximately 6,580 individuals and reported $19.4B in revenue as of 2024.
-Operating primarily in the telecoms sector, KT is the second-largest wireless carrier in South Korea.
+KT, also known as Korea Telecom, a publicly owned company headquartered in South Korea, was founded in 1981, employs approximately 6,580 individuals, and reported $19.9B in revenue as of 2025.
+The company specializes in telecommunications, functioning as a major South Korean telecommunications provider and recognized as the second-largest wireless carrier in the country.

 Founded